Lichtso/curve_cad/README.md

 ### Offset Curve
 Creates a toolpath with a defined offset to the selected splines.

+### Slice Mesh
+Creates a toolpath with a defined offset to the selected mesh.

 ### Rect Macro
 Creates a toolpath for a rectangular area.